andreagrisafi/SALTED/example/Au100-Na_CP2K/README.rst

    :code:`qmcode`: define quantum-mechanical code as :code:`cp2k`

-   :code:`path2qm`: set the path where the CP2K calculations are going to be perfomed
+   :code:`path2qm`: set the path where the CP2K data are going to be saved

    :code:`periodic`: set the periodicity of the system (:code:`0D,2D,3D`)